 Metal-matrix composites (MMCs) are a class of materials with a wide variety of structural, wear, and thermal management applications.
-This article discusses primary processing methods that are used to manufacture discontinuous aluminum MMCs, namely, high-pressure die casting, pressure infiltration casting, liquid metal infiltration, spray deposition, and powder metallurgy methods.
+This article discusses the primary processing methods used to manufacture discontinuous aluminum MMCs, namely, high-pressure die casting, pressure infiltration casting, liquid metal infiltration, spray deposition, and powder metallurgy methods.
 It describes the processing of continuous fiber-reinforced aluminum, discontinuously, reinforced titanium, and continuous fiber-reinforced titanium.
 The article concludes with information on work done to develop magnesium, copper, and superalloy MMCs.

 Processing of Metal-Matrix Composites, Composites, Vol 21, ASM Handbook, Edited By Daniel B. Miracle, Steven L. Donaldson, ASM International, 2001, p 579–588, https://doi.org/10.31399/asm.hb.v21.a0003420